banerjek/marc-utils/README.md

 The count parameter is optional.
 If the word "count" is sent, marcsearch only reports on how many records it found without extracting them.

+### marcextract
+**Usage:** *Usage: marcextract [filename] [marcfield] '[regex_search_expression]' [idtag]*

+Outputs record identifier and MARC tag searched where MARC records where regex_search_expression was found in the MARC tag to a file named *[filename]_extract.txt*.
+If you want to target a specific subfield, you'll need to create an expression that involves the subfield delimiters (hex 1F)

+The idtag parameter is optional.
+If left out, the record ID will be assumed to be 001.
+Otherwise, the full content from the tag including all subfields will be included in the first column as the record identifier.

 ### marcfix
 **Usage:** *marcfix [filename]*